VIU-Metabolomics/imzML_Writer/Build executables/MAC_build.md

 5. Double check that it was successful by opening the imzML_Writer.app (show package contents), there should be two executables in the Contents/MacOS/ folder - imzML_Writer (~200 bytes) and imzML_Writer_cli (~50 MB)

-6. Paste the obo folder into Contents/MacOS folder alongside the executables, this allows pymzml to run (not the cleanest implementation :/)
+6. Paste the obo folder into Contents/MacOS folder alongside the executables, this allows pymzml to run (not the cleanest implementation :/), additionally, in the frameworks folder add a new directory "imzML_Writer" to provide a place to save settings
 7. Exit the imzML_Writer package contents, and paste the entire .app bundle into the Applications folder - this should allow it to run normally and you're good to go!

 #**NOTES:**